We’re forty thousand feet up making a brisk seven hundred. We’ll be in London around four.

 “Sounds like it might turn out okay.
 Her missing memory is a help, the police buy the drug story?”

 “They did, one of the inspectors said there are too many of those types of drugs around, could be pinprick or added to a drink.
-The plastic glasses they used at the beach had been collected and washed.”
+The plastic glasses they used at the beach had been collected, washed or tossed.”

 “How’s the girl handling it?”